 3. Careful planning

-All the participants of the Chefkoch Academy project agree that a key to success in Scrum is detailed sprint planning.
-You should set goals and define the planned functionality in a Sprint Backlog.
+All the participants of the Chefkoch Academy project agree that a key to success in Scrum software development is detailed sprint planning.
+You should set goals, define the planned functionality in a Sprint Backlog, and then use it on sprint reviews.
 Ideally, this is done when a current sprint is coming to an end and before the next one begins.
-However, it’s not always possible in practice and for this reason the planning is usually done during the first two meetings.
+However, it’s not always possible in practice.
+This is the reason why the planning is usually done in the first two meetings.
 During this time it is very important to take into consideration every requirement.
 If something is unclear to at least one of the team members, it is necessary to clarify this now.

 Sprint planning can lead to a flight of customer fancy.
 Therefore, you need to ensure that the Product Owner’s requests do not conflict with the previous sprints and the general project idea.
 The team should set the pull of goals for the sprint and require that goals are not changed during the sprint.